 This course continues the focus on the nurse's responsibilities in medication administration.

-The knowledge and intervention needed to maximize therapeutic effects and prevent or minimize adverse effects of drugs will be discussed.
-Content areas include major drug classifications; selected individual drugs; and responses to drug therapy.
-Attention will be given to the special care needed when administering medications to pediatric and geriatric clients.
-The importance of health teaching is emphasized as well as a review of legal and ethical issues.
+Study of the effects of drugs upon body systems will be continued.
+Attention will be given to the special care needed when administering drugs to pediatric or geriatric clients.
+The importance of health teaching is emphasized along with a review of legal and ethical issues.